theopenlane/core/README.md

 On top of this powerful core we also have an incredible amount of pluggable, extensible services:

-- Authentication: we today support password, OAuth2 / Social login providers (Github, Google), Passkeys as well as standard OIDC Discovery flows (NOTE: you will need to create your own github or google client secrets and leverage them to take advantage of this capability)
+- Authentication: we today support password, Single Sign-On (SSO), OAuth2 / Social login providers (Github, Google), Passkeys as well as standard OIDC Discovery flows (NOTE: you will need to create your own github or google client secrets and leverage them to take advantage of this capability)
 - Multi-factor: built-in 2FA mechanisms, TOTP
 - Authorization: extensible and flexible permissions constructs via openFGA